mizrael/davidguida.net/src/_posts/2020-07-31-blazor-gamedev-part-6-mouse-input.md

     InputSystem.Instance.SetButtonState(button, ButtonStates.Up);
 }</pre>

-We&#8217;re almost there.
+We're almost there.
 Now we have to define the <a aria-label="undefined (opens in a new tab)" rel="noreferrer noopener" target="_blank" href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example5/Core/InputSystem.cs">InputSystem class</a>.
-It&#8217;s &#8220;only&#8221; purpose will be to keep track of the state of our input peripherals (for now just the mouse) and expose a get operation.
+It's "only" purpose will be to keep track of the state of our input peripherals (for now just the mouse) and expose a get operation.

 At the bare minimum should look something like this: